Programs : Brochure

 Important: Pre-Application Instructions

 The Gilman Scholarship requires that a study abroad advisor certifies a student's eligibility for his or her study abroad program.
-Completion of the pre-application will notify the Study Abroad Office that you intend to apply for the Gilman Scholarship and help us to ensure that you are eligible for the Gilman Scholarship.
+Completion of the pre-application will notify Education Abroad that you intend to apply for the Gilman Scholarship and help us to ensure that you are eligible for the Gilman Scholarship.
 In addition, if you complete the pre-application, you will be given advice on how to make your application more competitive.

 Important: If you wish to apply for the Gilman Scholarship, you must also complete the official Gilman Scholarship application on their website: